sujan66root/sujan66root/README.md

 <h1 align="center">Hi 👋, I'm Sujan Gautam</h1>

-## I am a passionate software developer with over two years of professional experience.

-### I specialize in building dynamic web applications using modern technologies such as JavaScript, React, Node, and Java.
+## I am a passionate software developer with over two years of professional experience. <br> I specialize in building dynamic web applications using modern technologies such as JavaScript, React, Node, and Java.

----

 Make sure to follow me! 🌟 Your support keeps me motivated and inspired to continue creating and sharing new coding adventures.
-Happy coding! 😊
+Happy coding! 😊 <br>

----

-Let's connect and collaborate on exciting projects! 🚀 Feel free to check out my repositories, star your favorites, and join the conversation.
+Let's connect and collaborate on exciting projects! 🚀 Feel free to check out my repositories, star your favorites, and join the conversation. <br>

----

 # 💫 About Me:
 🔭 I’m currently working on web projects combining Spring Boot Java and Javascript<br><br>🌱 I’m currently learning Data Structures and Algo with Java and DevOps Practices<br><br>💬 Ask me about Web development, Full stack projects, or anything tech-related!<br><br>📫 Reach me at sujangautam2056@gmail.com